Md999999/quantium-starter-repo/README.md

 85% test coverage – Used pytest to make sure the code is solid and the dashboard stays accurate when I make updates.

-Better decisions – Gave stakeholders a repeatable framework they can use again and again to optimize inventory and marketing based on actual data instead of gut feelings.Claude is AI and can make mistakes.
-Please double-check responses.
+Better decisions – Gave stakeholders a repeatable framework they can use again and again to optimize inventory and marketing based on actual data instead of gut feelings.